-How to declare an anonymous function in Python?
+How do I declare and how does an anonymous function of Python

 According to the documentation: